1983 Cardiff City Council election

 The 1983 Cardiff City Council election was held on Thursday 5 May 1983 to the district council known as Cardiff City Council, in Cardiff, South Glamorgan, Wales.
 It took place on the same day as other district council elections in Wales and England.
 The Conservative Party regained control of the council from the Labour Party.

-The previous Cardiff City Council took place in 1979 and the next full elections took place in 1987.
+The previous Cardiff City Council election took place in 1979 and the next full elections took place in 1987.

 Ward changes

 This was the first election to be affected by the changes resulting from The City of Cardiff (Electoral Arrangements) Order 1982.
 Boundaries were redrawn and the number of electoral wards increased from 21 to 26, with a reduction in the numbers of councillors elected per ward.
 New wards of Butetown, Caerau, Cyncoed, Fairwater, Heath, Lisvane and St Mellons, Llandaff North, Llanrumney, Pentwyn, Radyr & St Fagans, Trowbridge and Whitchurch & Tongwynlais were introduced.
 The number of councillors reduced overall from 75 to 65.